satyakota27/chessercise/README.md

 Board possible rook moves are the locations from (1,1) to (8,8), hence we need to the reject the coordinates that do not belong to this area.

+<h3>Queen</h3>
+Queen is the superpower in the chess as it possess the functional movements of a rook and bishop, which enables it to cover most of the board than any other piece would given in most of the scenarios.

+It can make horizontal, vertical, diagonal(two sides), making it to move in 8 different directions.
+However the maximum steps it can make given in any direction is limited to 7

 Coordinates to Location
 ord and chr are the methods which converts character to number and number to character respectively.